 (1) The Minister, and any officer of his department authorised by him, shall have at all times access to all the books, accounts, documents, and papers in the Public Trustee’s Office, and the Public Trustee shall at all times furnish to the Minister all such information as the Minister requires.

-[(2) repealed]
+[(2) deleted]

 [Section 46 amended by No. 98 of 1985 s.
 3.]